doublemoulinet/Morrowind-Modular-Mod-Guide/CORE.md

 The unofficial patch is under active development and fixes nearly all the game's bugs.
 1. [Patch for Purists](https://www.nexusmods.com/morrowind/mods/45096?)

-## MWSE Fixes
+## Fixes
-Additional fixes that make use of the Morrowind Script Extender language.
-This guide recommends installing Nullcascade's mods from his github page for the most up-to-date versions (click the green "Code" button and choose "download zip" from the dropdown).
+Additional fixes, mostly making use of the Morrowind Script Extender language.
 1. [Easy Escort](https://github.com/NullCascade/morrowind-mods)
 	- Click the green "Code" button and choose "download zip" from the dropdown
 	- In the MO2 installation interface, set "Easy Escort" as the data directory